erdii/actions/mkdocs/README.md

 # mkdocs

-Use mkdocs to generate wonderful looking documentation websites
+Use mkdocs and mkdocs-material to generate wonderful looking documentation websites

 ### Information